 Everybody in aviation begins here and this is the only true reason why you decide to become a pilot: you want to fly no matter what!

-Whatever your interest is in aviation, you also started from here, from a great love for the mission that humanity has given itself since the early ‘900.
+Whatever your interest in aviation is, you probably started from here, from a great love for flying, for getting in aircraft and taking off.

-And you?
-What do you love te most about aviation?
+What do you love the most about aviation?